Review by Danusha V. Goska

 Danusha V. Goska, PhD is a teacher and writer living in New Jersey.
 She is the author of Save Send Delete, a debate and a love story between a devout Catholic and an atheist celebrity.

-See card images from the Celestial Stick People Tarot
+See sample card images from the Celestial Stick People Tarot

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images